• Homework Help

-For the eighth year, Carolina Trust Federal Credit Union, Horry Telephone Cooperative, Inc. (HTC) and 104.9 BOB FM chose two graduating high school seniors to win $1,000 each in scholarship awards.
-High school seniors from Horry, Georgetown, Marion, Williamsburg, and the southern part of Florence County planning to attend either Coastal Carolina University or Francis Marion University were encouraged to apply.
+For the ninth year, Carolina Trust Federal Credit Union and Horry Telephone Cooperative, Inc. (HTC) chose two graduating high school seniors to win $1,000 each in scholarship awards.
+High school seniors from Horry, Georgetown, Marion, Williamsburg, and the southern part of Florence County planning to attend either Coastal Carolina University (CCU) or Francis Marion University (FMU) were encouraged to apply.

-“These exceptional students have juggled academics, part-time jobs and extracurricular or volunteer activities successfully,” explained Nicole Hyman, HTC Senior Marketing Coordinator.
+“These exceptional students have juggled academics, part-time jobs, and extracurricular or volunteer activities successfully,” explained Nicole Hyman, Senior Marketing Coordinator at HTC.

 Each winner receives $1,000 applied to the cost of first-year tuition.
 The scholarships may be renewed for an additional three years in the amount of $500 per year should the recipients continue to meet qualifying criteria, which include maintaining a 3.00 GPA and full-time enrollment at either CCU or FMU.

-Application packets were distributed to high school guidance counselors and the scholarship opportunities were advertised on BOB FM and on all partners’ websites.
-The 2014 award recipients were scored as most qualified for the KEY Scholarship based on completed application, academics, school and/or community involvement, household income, and school choice.
+Application packets were distributed to high school guidance counselors and the scholarship opportunities were advertised on both the Carolina Trust and HTC websites.
+The 2015 award recipients were scored as the most qualified for the Key Scholarship based on completed application, academics, school and/or community involvement, household income, and school choice.

 For more information, please contact Nicole Hyman at 843.369.8498 or Jennifer Grooms at 843.443.8530.

-Nicole Hyman, HTC Senior Marketing Coordinator, TiAndra Wiggs, 104.9 BOB FM Marketing Consultant and Jennifer Grooms, Carolina Trust Marketing Director, present Cailin Woodruff with her first-year Key Scholarship check.
+Nicole Hyman, HTC Senior Marketing Coordinator (far left) and Jennifer Grooms, Carolina Trust Marketing Director (far right), present Carlie Todd with her first-year Key Scholarship check.
 Also in the photo is Early College High School Principal, Kandi Fleming-Jones.